 ALSO SEE – Best Time to visit Kerala Backwaters

-Juma Masjid in Kumarakom is 1000 year old mosque called Thazhathangadi Mosque which is considered t be among the oldest mosques in the country.
-The mosque has a magnificent architecture with exquisite wood carvings in the inner courtyard, windows and the bathing area.
-The mosque was built by Habib Dinar who is the son of Maliq Dinar who have believed to have introduced Islam in Kerala.
+Juma Masjid in Kumarakom is a 1000-year-old mosque called Thazhathangadi Mosque which is considered t be among the oldest mosques in the country.
+The mosque has magnificent architecture with exquisite wood carvings in the inner courtyard, windows, and the bathing area.
+Famous for mystical history and calm surroundings, Juma Masjid is one of the best places to visit in Kumarakom.
+The mosque was built by Habib Dinar who is the son of Maliq Dinar who has believed to have introduced Islam in Kerala.

-Bay Island Driftwood Museum houses unique items made of driftwood which includes twisted trunks of the trees, roots and stumps were deposited on the shores of Andaman and Nicobar.
-Some of these sculptures which uses modern art techniques resemble animals, fish and birds.
-Some driftwood articles can be really ancient old as some of the trees that were washed on to the seashore during cyclones and tsunami.
+Bay Island Driftwood Museum houses unique items made of driftwood which includes twisted trunks of the trees, roots, and stumps that were deposited on the shores of Andaman and Nicobar and is one of the Best Places to Visit in Kumarakom.
+Some of these sculptures which use modern art techniques resemble animals, fish, and birds.
+Some driftwood articles can be really ancient old as some of the trees that were washed onto the seashore during cyclones and tsunami.

-Everything about Kumarakom from the fishermen who may be fishing in backwaters to houseboats lolling across backwaters to the kerala houseboat ment is picturesque.
+Everything about Kumarakom from the fishermen who may be fishing in backwaters to houseboats lolling across backwaters to the Kerala houseboat meant is picturesque.
 If you want to take a break from the cacophony of the cities, then tourist places in Kumarakom may be the right fit for you.

 ALSO SEE Houseboat Packages in Kerala